iagoleal/iagoleal.github.io/posts/recursion-schemes.md

 ---
 title: Recursion Schemes
-subtitle: A gentle introduction to programming with induction
+subtitle: An introduction to programming with induction
 keywords: category-theory recursion-schemes functional-programming
 date: 2020-09-10
 ---